Department of the Interior's $200M Microsoft 365 contract awarded to Planet Technologies, Inc

 Warning Flags

-- Potential for vendor lock-in with Microsoft 365 ecosystem.
+- Potential for vendor lock-in with a single software suite over the long term.

 Positive Signals